-This article does not answer the question of whether music causes emotions – this is relatively undisputed – but explains how we experience music and how the brain processes it.
+This article does not answer the question of whether music causes emotions since this is relatively undisputed.
+It explains instead how we experience music and how the brain processes it.

 “The fact that music has a special effect on our emotional world is clear and almost trivial for everyone.
 Almost every event is initiated and accompanied by music.
-One is emotionally harmonized by music and put in the same mood with the listeners.
-Through suitable music, one can calm oneself and others, stimulate, create joy or make aggressive.”
+One is emotionally harmonised by music and put in the same mood with the listeners.
+Through suitable music, one can calm oneself and others, stimulate oneself, create joy or make oneself aggressive.”

-Music has always existed ever since and has been found in every known present or past culture.
-Music is strongly influenced by the culture of a region or country and of the time.
-The moments, when music is played and the emotions that music creates also vary between regions and time-periods.
-It is most likely that the first instrument, was the human voice.
-The oldest musical instrument found was a flute, which is about 35.000 years old.
+Music has always been a part of human culture and can be found in every known civilisation, both past and present.
+Music is strongly influenced by the culture of a region or country and by the time period it was created in.
+The societal function of music and the emotions it created vary considerably between regions and time periods.
+It is most likely that the first instrument was the human voice.
+The oldest musical instrument found is a flute, which is estimated to be about 35,000 years old.

 Music has a lot of power.
-In advertising, music is deliberately used to create emotions that lead to a purchase.
+Music is deliberately used in advertising to create emotions that lead to a purchase.
 In one experiment, “test persons were shown a picture of a light blue or a beige pen while at the same time music was played that the participants liked or disliked.
 After the test the participants were allowed to choose a pen (either light blue or beige) as a thank you for their participation in the experiment.
 By varying the music and colours, it could be shown that the test person selected in 79% of the cases the pen whose image they had previously seen while listening to their favourite music.
 The music influenced the choice.”
-This experiment shows how powerful music is and how we are unconsciously influenced in our decision especially, when we are in shops and supermarkets, but also, when we see advertising.
+This experiment shows how powerful music is and how it can unconsciously influence our decision-making, especially when we are in shops and supermarkets but also when we come across advertising.

-Unfortunately, it is not quite as easy with the influence, because music is experienced emotionally in different ways.
-Lutzdifferentiates between learned preferences and biological given reactions.
+Unfortunately, it is not always easy to predict the influence of music, because it is experienced emotionally in different ways.
+Lutz differentiates between learned preferences and biological given reactions.

 Learned preferences are about experiences.
 We like what we hear often.
-This was already proved in 1903 by the social psychologist Meyer, who rehearsed different styles of music repeatedly and where frequently presented music was rated more positively than the one that was played only once.
-This has been proven for different styles of music such as jazz, tonal and atonal classical music, Korean and Pakistani music, but also for random sequences of tones.
+This was demonstrated in 1903 by the social psychologist Meyer, who rehearsed different styles of music repeatedly and found that music played more frequently was rated more positively than that which was played only once.
+This has been demonstrated for different styles of music, including jazz, tonal and atonal classical music, Korean and Pakistani music, and even random sequences of notes.

-This means that the emotional rating of music is highly dependent on experience with the music.
-“For citizens educated in Western cultures some sounds from Asian or Arab countries seem foreign and often provoke reserve or even aversion, while for Arabs and Asians the same music triggers the highest ecstasy. … This does not mean that citizens of other cultures cannot appreciate the music of other cultural groups, but it requires intense experience with this type of music.”
+This means that the emotional power of music is highly dependent on past experience.
+“For citizens educated in Western cultures some sounds from Asian or Arabic countries seem foreign and often provoke reserve or even aversion, while for Arabs and Asians the same music triggers the highest ecstasy. […] This does not mean that citizens of other cultures cannot appreciate the music of other cultural groups, but it requires intense experience with this type of music.”

-In addition to experience, emotional reactions in music also vary highly between people or even one and the same person.
-The reasons are manifold and include e.g. current mood of the listener, personality of the listener, other activities besides listening to music, cultural and life-time fluctuations.
+In addition to experience, emotional reactions in music also vary considerably between people or even one and the same person.
+There are various reasons for this, which include the listener’s current mood, their personality, other activities conducted alongside listening to music, cultural and personal fluctuations.